hmlongco/RxSwiftWidgets/README.md

         ...
     ])
 ```
-As shown, you can also manipulate properties on custom views using RxSwiftWidget modifiers.
+As shown, you can also manipulate properties on custom views using standard RxSwiftWidget modifiers.
+Your view is a UIView, after all.

-It's also easy to create your own widget types.
+It's also easy to create your own fully integrated widget types.
 Your choice.

 ## WIP